Basic C# Mod

 Go to your game files and locate the

-and inside this directory, create a new folder calledWin64_Shipping_Client
+binand inside this directory, create a new folder calledWin64_Shipping_Client.Create a new

 Start the launcher and make sure your mod appears under